Table of Contents

 Conclusion:

-Local self-governance plays a vital role in promoting democracy, decentralization, and citizen participation in governance processes.
-In India, rural and urban local bodies serve as crucial pillars of local governance, addressing the diverse needs and aspirations of citizens at the grassroots level.
+Local self-governance plays a vital role in promoting democracy, decentralization and citizen participation in governance processes.
+In India, rural and urban local bodies serve as important pillars of local governance, addressing the diverse needs and aspirations of citizens at the grassroots level.

 FAQs:

-1. What is the significance of local self-governance in India?
+1. What is the importance of local self-governance in India?

-Local self-governance ensures grassroots democracy, promotes decentralization, and empowers citizens to participate in decision-making processes directly affecting their lives.
+Local self-governance ensures democracy at the grassroots level, promotes decentralization, and empowers citizens to participate in decision-making processes that directly affect their lives.

 2. What are the main functions of Gram Panchayats?